 For years, there has been uncertainty and confusion surrounding the annualization of fringe benefits when credited against the employer’s contribution obligations, even though a previous court case stated that annualization was required.
 This new DOL ruling ends the debate, requiring that fringe benefits be annualized.

-For example, if you put $5,000/year into a SUB plan for an employee that works 25% (520/2080 hours) on prevailing wage jobs, you can only take $1,250 of credit for those contributions.
+For example, if you put $5,000/year into an SUB plan for an employee who works 25% (520/2080 hours) on prevailing wage jobs, you can only take $1,250 of credit for those contributions.
 This dramatically reduces the appeal and benefit of SUB plans and could leave contractors exposed to legal and financial risk.

 The DOL can now also use wage data from metropolitan areas to set prevailing wages in nearby rural areas.
 They can decide to adopt state and local prevailing wage rates as their own.
 And if a wage determination hasn’t been updated in three or more years, they can use the U.S Bureau of Labor Statistics Employment Cost Index (ECI) to set them.